RFP/Contract Services and Information

 The Delaware State Summer Youth Program provides summer employment experiences for youth ages 14 - 20.
 All projects employing youth are designed for a four to ten week period between June and September.
 All employment experiences provide youth a meaningful and productive work experience while gaining exposure to the working world and its requirements.

-For questions relating to Delaware Child Labor Laws and work permits, please contact the Division of Industrial Affairs, Labor Law Enforcement at 302-451-3423.
+For questions relating to Delaware Child Labor Laws and Work Permits, please contact the Division of Industrial Affairs, Labor Law Enforcement at 302-451-3423.

-Revised Income Eligibility Table: Please Click Here
+Revised Income Eligibility Table: Download the Excel Document

 Through the Delaware Workforce Investment Board (DWIB), Federal WIA funds are contracted to agencies to operate in and out of school youth programs.
 The purpose of youth programs funded under WIA is to prepare youth facing serious barriers to employment for participation in the labor force by providing training and other services that will result in increased employment and earnings, increased educational and occupational skills credentials, and decreased welfare dependency, thereby improving the quality of the workforce and enhancing its productivity and competitiveness.